Search

 Notes

-• Yield: 1 lb dried = ~6 cups cooked
+• Yield: 1 lb dried chickpeas = ~6 cups cooked

-• Storage: Refrigerate with liquid 5–7 days
+• Storage: Refrigerate chickpeas with a splash of cooking liquid 5–7 days

 Nutrition